VirulentArc/ScriptCards/Spell Book Manager/readme.md

 - NPC Spell Manager sources.

 A source assigned as a character's spell book should usually be treated as that character's personal spell book, not as a shared class source.

 ---

+## Spell List Size and Roll20 Performance

+Avoid putting too many spells on a single character sheet.

+This includes player characters, NPCs, spell source characters, and assigned spell book characters. `SBM_` sources are still character sheets, and very large spell lists can make Roll20 slower or less reliable.

+There is no exact universal spell limit.
+Some sheets may work fine with a large number of spells, while others may slow down or behave unpredictably depending on browser, computer, campaign size, and overall sheet data.

+For best results, do not create one giant spell source containing every spell in the game.
+Split large spell libraries into smaller `SBM_` characters, such as class-based, source-based, subclass-based, player-specific, or campaign-specific spell sources.

+If a character sheet or spell source starts loading slowly, failing to update correctly, or behaving strangely, reduce the number of spell rows on that sheet.

+---